-Warren studied computer science and computer art at the University of Findlay and Bowling Green State University, respectively.
-Post-college he went on to work in Interplay's QA department during the days of Baldur's Gate, Descent, Planescape, and other well-known classic properties.
-He moved up into development and worked on the Starfleet Command development team.
-Moving to North Carolina, he joined up with Scion Studios which was eventually absorbed by the parent company, Epic Games, where he ran the IT department for six years.
-Since leaving Epic, Warren has written a novel, had a short story published, copyedited an RPG supplement, and co-founded a small game studio.
-Currently, he is working on the second book in the series and doing freelance game development in his spare time.
+Warren Schultz studied computer science and computer art at the University of Findlay and Bowling Green State University, respectively.
+After college, he went on to work in Interplay's QA department during the days of Baldur's Gate, Descent, Planescape, and other well-known games.
+He then moved into development and worked on the Starfleet Command development team.
+Schultz later joined Scion Studios, which was eventually absorbed by the parent company, Epic Games, where he ran the IT department for six years.
+Schultz also wrote six articles on gaming over the course of two years for ThoughtCo.

 Warren Schultz holds an associate degree in computer science from the University of Findlay and a bachelor's degree in computer art from Bowling Green State University, both in Ohio.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.

 Every month, more than 13 million readers seek answers to their questions on ThoughtCo.